biostars/bootcamp-central/web/archives/2023/info.md

 **Location and General Instructions**

-The boot camp will be held at the [Chemical and Biomedical Engineering Building](https://goo.gl/maps/eaznXsiy45k9Xeq59), Room 001. *Insert conscise directions*
+The boot camp will be held at the [Chemical and Biomedical Engineering Building](https://goo.gl/maps/eaznXsiy45k9Xeq59), **Room 001**.

-If you want to join us a little earlier, we'll have breakfast between *Insert breakfast times and description*.
-Coffee, tea, water, and lunch will also be provided.
+If you want to join us a little earlier, we'll have breakfast between 9:00-9:30 AM on the **third floor** of the [Huck Institutes for the Life Sciences](https://goo.gl/maps/t3f71jEn1iftystm7), at the **Life Sciences Bridge**.
+Lunch will also be provided at the same venue.

-We'll have three sessions from *Edit times*, with lunch and short breaks.
+Please don't forget to register on the sign-up sheet when you arrive.

-*Please don't forget to register on the sign-up sheet when you arrive.*
+If you have any trouble navigating through campus, please e-mail Venitha at vab5299@psu.edu.

 **Instructors**